jsimone/devcenter-tomcat-maven-plugin/README.md

-# War Sample Project
+# Tomcat Maven Plugin Sample Project

-Basic maven war project.
-Good to use as a starting point for containerless application experiments.
+Webapp project that uses the tomcat maven plugin executable war/jar functionality to build to an executable jar file.
+The project contains an index.jsp that uses a taglib and a simple servlet.

+## Building

+To build the project run:

+    $ mvn package

+## Execute

+    $ java -jar target/warSample-1.0-SNAPSHOT-war-exec.jar --resetExtract